pranav-sankhe/Ray-tracing-in-plasma/README.md

 number of particles in a unit volume, or more exactly, to the product of the electron density and proton density.

-Phew, :sweat: that was a hell lot of theory. credits : wikipedia and other random sources.

 After having given a brief idea of Corona and its properties, now I will get to more details about the electron density profile and the refractive index of the corona.